 How to Apply for SUAS

-UNC School of Social Work MSW students who wish to enroll in the SUAS program must complete the SUAS Student Application of Interest by Jan.
-31 of the student’s Generalist year.
-The application must be accompanied by a $25 processing fee.
+UNC School of Social Work MSW students who wish to enroll in the SUAS program must complete the SUAS Student Application no later than February 4th of the student’s Generalist year.
+Students will need to accompany the application with a resume and a $25 processing fee mailed to:

 The SUAS Q&A document provides answers to many of the most common questions students have about the program.